 Community health services: Your local public health centre has public health nurses (who can visit you at home), welfare officers and home-help organisers.

 If you live far from your hospital, your community welfare officer can also help with practical issues such as financial problems or exceptional needs.

 All these people in community health services can provide advice and support.
 More information on the services is available either from the medical social worker in the hospital before you go home or at your local health centre.

 What is end-of-life care?

 End-of-life care is an important part of palliative care treatment.
 It involves the care of patients during the last few days, weeks or months of life to ensure their comfort and dignity.
-You can talk to our cancer nurses about end of life care and our Night Nursing service.
-Call our Cancer Nurseline or visit a Daffodil Centre.
+You can talk to our cancer nurses about end-of-life care and our Night Nursing service.
+Call our Support Line or visit a Daffodil Centre.

 The Irish Hospice’s Think Ahead – an end of life planning tool.
 The Irish Hospice Foundation’s Think Ahead programme helps people to think about and plan for the end of their lives.
 It supports people to talk meaningfully with those who are close to them about matters such as serious illness, dying and death.

 The following organisations provide information on making will: